FraunhoferIKS/smf-object-detection/README.md

 # Preventing Errors in Person Detection: A Part-Based Self-Monitoring Framework

-This repository contains the code for re-producing the experiments of the paper "Preventing Errors in Person Detection: A Part-Based Self-Monitoring Framework" accepted at IEEE IV 2023.
+This repository contains the code for re-producing the experiments of the paper "Preventing Errors in Person Detection: A Part-Based Self-Monitoring Framework" to be presented at [IEEE IV 2023](https://2023.ieee-iv.org/).

 Training and testing has been done with [mmdetection](https://github.com/open-mmlab/mmdetection).
 All models (both person detectors and body-part detectors) have been trained on a reduced training set of COCO2014 where [DensePose](http://densepose.org/) annotations (body-parts) for all visible persons are available.
 For evaluation, the COCO2014 validation split and the PascalVOC2010 trainval split has been used.

 ![](illustration.jpg)